 Although Trump’s use of the phrase “fake news” is dangerous all by itself, he ramped up his rhetoric in a CPAC conference in Maryland back in 2017 when he referred to “the fake news” as “the enemy of the people.”
 For those who have studied world history, hyper nationalistic nations with dictators at the helm often silence the free press as a matter of priority, and in it’s place endorse their own state sponsored media.
 When facing serious questions from the press, like he did in a 2018 mid-term news conference, the former president has often turned to deflection tactics by using gaslighting, manipulation and demeaning reporters.

-The stark reality is that Trump was highly successful at casting serious doubts on the very organizations of people that exist to hold him accountable.
+The stark reality is that Trump was highly successful at casting serious doubts on the very organizations that exist to hold him accountable.
 By contributing to a political news environment that only puts him in a good light, he has, in essence, created a news cult.
 A news cult is an organization that shows all the signs of a cult: isolating others, group thinking without outside influence or invitation, and yes people.

 During his presidency, news organizations like FOX News, OAN and Newsmax consistently pushed news broadcasts and shows that did exactly that.
 They served his interests alone, didn’t ask the hard questions, and always cast him in a good light.
 Each of them were deeply pro-Trump and capitalized on conspiracy based “news” themes targeted to Trump’s base.
 Thankfully some honest reporters and news analysts, like Chris Wallace and Shepherd Smith, broke rank from their employer and began pushing back on Trump’s actions over this last year.

 The irony of Trump’s claims regarding which news media he considers “fake” is that the companies that do meet his approval (what he once called “Trump Media”) are the very agencies we should be most concerned about.
 And it was those news organizations who promoted the big lie of widespread voter fraud.